lumszy/AWS_Infra/README.md

-# AWS_Infra
+# AWS_Infra + Terraform
-Provisioning AWS Infra services using Terraform
+Provisioning AWS Infra services using Terraform.
+Feel free to use this and re-modified to your needs..